-In addition to some of the common ingredients listed above, A Pup Above also utilizes some unique ingredients, including Carrots, Tomato, and Pineapple.
+In addition to some of the common ingredients listed above, A Pup Above also utilizes some unique plant-based ingredients, including Carrots, Tomato, and Pineapple.

 While these vegetables and fruit ingredients are often only a small portion of the recipe, they can provide some additional nutrition and a unique flavor.

 A Pup Above Animal Testing

 Most pet food brands provide very little information about what kind of testing they perform for their products.